-HUF may not stay an American brand for long — Tadashi Saito and Tsi Holdings announced plans to purchase a 90% stake in the skate brand for approximately $63 million USD.
+HUF may not stay an American brand for long — Tadashi Saito’s Tsi Holdings announced plans to purchase a 90% stake in the skate brand’s Japanese business for an estimated $63 million USD.
 The Japanese investment firm owns stakes in a variety of domestic and international companies, with a focus on clothing labels.

 For more on HUF, the brand recently rereleased its Dylan Rieder Driver Shoe.